 "Because we believe the Haynie site was occupied from the Basketmaker III period into the 13th century, this is a chance to collect data from the initial occupation of the site to the time when depopulation took place throughout the region,” Ryan said.
 The A.D.
 1130–1180 drought is particularly important, because those five decades of extreme moisture deficiency on the Colorado Plateau caused some communities to depopulate, while others held their population, and a few even grew.

 The research at Haynie will, in turn, tie into data Crow Canyon has collected over the past 33 years.

-During 2016, a History Colorado State Historical Fund grant will support site assessment, remote sensing, drone mapping, and planning of future research there.
+In 2016, a History Colorado State Historical Fund grant supported site assessment, remote sensing, drone mapping, and planning of future research there.
 The site also will be nominated to historic preservation registers.
 Crow Canyon’s Native American Advisory Group has visited the site and participated in a collaborative research design process with Crow Canyon staff.

 Full-time excavation will begin during the 2017 field season, and the project will continue through 2020.
 In addition to Crow Canyon’s professional archaeologists, participants in Crow Canyon’s adult excavation programs and educational programs, including school groups, teen camps, and College Field School, will excavate at the Haynie site.
 The public will not be allowed to visit the site without being part of a Crow Canyon program.

 See more information about Crow Canyon’s Archaeology Research Program, in which citizen scientists participate in excavation and archaeological research.
 Spaces are still open for 2016 sessions.